lovell/sharp/docs/install.md

 ## Apple M1

-Prebuilt sharp and libvips binaries are provided for macOS on ARM64 from sharp v0.29.0.
+Prebuilt sharp and libvips binaries have been provided for macOS on ARM64 since sharp v0.29.0.

-Prebuilt libvips binaries were provided for macOS on ARM64 from sharp v0.28.0.

 ## Cross-platform